Harrison station (CTA Westchester branch)

 Harrison was a rapid transit station on the Chicago "L" between 1926 and 1951 located on the Westchester branch.

 History

 The Westchester branch opened on October 1, 1926, with a station on Harrison Street.
 It continued in service until replaced by bus service on December 9, 1951.

 Station details

 The station was at ground level, with a Craftsman- and Prairie School-influenced station house with exterior stucco walling and an island platform.

 Ridership

 Throughout its existence, ridership statistics were collected at Harrison for only four years: 1933 and 1946–1948.
 In 1933, Harrison collected 5,160 passengers.
 For the last three years in which station-specific Westchester ridership statistics were collected, Harrison served a respective 21,375, 49,758, and 38,630 patrons.
-Its 1947 performance made it the third-least patronized of 222 "L" stations that were at least partially staffed of only Campbell and Randolph/Market on the Lake Street Elevated, while in 1948 it was the 215th-busiest of 223 such stations.
+Its 1947 performance made it the third-least patronized of 222 "L" stations that were at least partially staffed, ahead of only Campbell and Randolph/Market on the Lake Street Elevated, while in 1948 it was the 215th-busiest of 223 such stations.